 No ballot containing names of more or less candidates than there are offices to be voted for shall be counted and those receiving the highest number of votes shall be declared elected in the order of the number of votes received and to the number of offices to be filled.
 If there are more than two candidates for an office, balloting shall continue until one candidate receives a majority of the votes cast.

-Nominations for all State Offices and Delegates and Alternates to the Supreme Convention open Saturday afternoon of the State Convention and remain open until the opening of the Convention proceeding on Sunday morning.
-Nominations may be closed during the morning session after asking for any other nominations from the floor.
+Nominations for all State Offices and Supreme Convention Delegates/Alternates shall be open for a minimum of two sessions.
+Knights intending to run for State Office notified the Councils per Section 5 of the State By-Laws on March 15.
+Nominations will also be open during the first session of the annual meeting upon convening of the State Convention.
+Nominations shall remain open until either the State deputy or his designee declares closure during the conduct of the elections.
+This closure can only occur after the opening of the second session of the State Convention and affirmation that there are no further nominations from the floor for each respective position.

-Elections for all State Offices and Delegates and Alternates to the Supreme Convention will take place after roll call and pledge and the closing of nominations of the opening session of the State Convention on Sunday morning.
+If more than one candidate (or a lone, new) candidate is running for a State Office, a 2-minute nomination and candidate speech for each candidate of that State Office will precede the election.

-Section 5 – Intent to Run for Office: Knight of Columbus member of the Utah Jurisdiction who has taken the CUF degree or is a Third intending to runThe State Deputy, by March 1 of each year, will send a letter out to all councils informing the membership as to which State Officers wish to seek re-election for their current office; which State Officers are seeking a different office; and which are not seeking re-election for any State Office.
+Section 5 – Intent to Run for Office:

+By March 1 of each year, any Knight of Columbus member of the Utah Jurisdiction who has taken the CUF degree or is a Third in good standing wishing to seek election or re-election to State Office should send a letter of intention to the State Deputy.

+By March 15, the State Deputy will send copies of those letters out to all councils informing the membership as to which candidates are intending to run for State Office.

 ARTICLE V OFFICERS AND THEIR DUTIES